wreasin/wreasin/README.md

 __[Easin](https://www.linkedin.com/in/wahidur-r-easin/)__ is a Student in Electrical and Electronics Engineering with focus on Very Large-Scale Integration (VLSI) Design, SoC Design, IC Physical Design, Layout Design, Industrial Internet of Things (IIoT), AI, Renewable Energy and Robotics.
 I like to do Research.
 Easin prefers to work in research and development by prototyping innovative ideas for future hardware and software products.
 Easin has worked as Robotics & Embedded System Engineer, Data Analytics Consulting and also an SEO Expert for various companies.
 Easin is a Student at Bangladesh University of Business and Technology (BUBT).

 ### The tools i have experience with :
-- Cadence (Virtuoso, SoC Encounter, Spectre), LTSPICE, Xshem, Yosys, Ngspice, Sky130nm, MATLAB Simulink, Altium Designer, Proteus Pcb Design and EasyEDA.
+- Cadence (Virtuoso, SoC Encounter, Spectre), Xilinx, LTSPICE, Xshem, Yosys, Ngspice, Sky130nm, MATLAB Simulink, Altium Designer, Proteus Pcb Design and EasyEDA.

 ### Other Miscellaneous things that i have experience with :
-- Understanding of MOS Based circuit design and semiconductor device physics.
+- Understanding of MOS Based Circuit Design and Semiconductor Device Physics.
 - Analog & Digital circuit design with experience in designing of Full Adder, Opamp, XOR, XNOR, Inverter and more.
 - Layout Design with Cadence Virtuoso.
 - PCB Design with Altium Designer, Proteus and EasyEDA.